Code-Institute-Submissions/stream-two-data-centric-python-recipme/README.md

 	- recipme_app.py - View functions.
 8. Once happy with the backend, I began applying styles and JS to the front end.
 9. I again found it necessary to split my JS into separate files.
-	- classes.js - contains classes used by multiple templates.
+	- utility.js - contains classes and functions used by multiple templates.
-	- "each_page.js" - each URL has it's own JS file which calls on classes/functions contained in the utility.js script sheet.
+	- "each_template.js" - each url has it's own JS file which calls on classes/functions contained in the utility.js script sheet.
 10. I tried to write classes and functions that are able to be utlised more than once.
 11. All styles are custom and the grid system is Flexbox.
 12. I used http://pleeease.io/play/ to generate vendor prefixes once the building of the application was complete.
 This allowed me to concentrate on writing clean SCSS until ready for submission/deployment.